Abandoned Cart Email (Architect)

 Promotional Email

 A commercial broadcast that usually offers incentives to drive sales and revenue for a business.
-The main aim of this form of email marketing is to convince customers to make a purchase.
+The primary aim of this email marketing format is to persuade customers to make a purchase.

 Rate Limit

 A critical step in the MTA configuration is rate limiting (AKA: throttling).
-Rate limiting provides ISPs with the proper time to process and filter spam, ensuring transactional emails do not get backed up.
-Without rate limiting in place, ISPs would be even more overwhelmed.
+Rate limiting gives ISPs sufficient time to process and filter spam, ensuring transactional emails are not delayed.
+Without rate limiting, ISPs would be even more overwhelmed.

 Recurring Emails

-Recurring emails are messages that are supposed to be automatically sent periodically based on previously defined settings.
+Recurring emails are messages that are automatically sent at set intervals based on predefined settings.

 Reverse DNS record lookup

-Checks to see who the owner of an IP address is and what domain it is associated with.
+Checks who owns an IP address and which domain it is associated with.

 Scheduled Emails

 When an email campaign is built and tested, it can be scheduled to be sent thereafter.
-In the last step of creating an Email Campaign, set the date and time when it should be sent, and the Email will take care of it.
+In the final step of creating an Email Campaign, set the date and time for delivery, and the Email Campaign will handle the rest.
 Read more about Email Launch Settings.

 Seed List

 A list of email addresses with the major ISPs injected into a campaign to see whether the email is delivered.
-You do not need to update or set these emails in any way; you can see where the email is placed or if it is delivered at all.
+You do not need to update or configure these emails; you can see where they are placed or whether they are delivered at all.

 Segment

 A collection of email addresses maintained in the Subscribers section that is defined by a set of conditions.
-Segmentation is a practice that allows you to target specific subsets of your audience with content that is relevant to them.
+Segmentation is a practice that enables you to target specific subsets of your audience with content relevant to them.
 Read more about Email Recipients.

 Sender Authentication

-This shows the mailbox provider that a message is actually from the sender and has not been altered along its journey.
+This informs the mailbox provider that the message is from the sender and has not been altered during transit.

 Sender ID

 Sender ID verifies the sender’s identity using the From: or Sender: header fields.
-It is simply a different way to identify a sender's legitimacy.
+It is simply another way to verify a sender's legitimacy.

 Sender Policy Framework (SPF)